-Yes, the last thing I did is I’m really trying to get into music with tv and stuff and still do that.
-What I had planned was a four song EP release and then when Frontiers got wind of I Can’t Take It and stuff they showed interest in Shulman who’s an old Atlantic relation so I was like OK well sure let me instigate this I usually do my own stuff so I pretty much went for it and jumped tracks like I said and the next thing you know it was like alright you’re doing a full record now so let’s get busy and we did.
+Yes, the last thing I did is I’m trying to get into music with tv and stuff and still do that.
+What I had planned was a four song EP release and then when Frontiers got wind of I Can’t Take It and stuff they showed interest in Shulman who’s an old Atlantic relation so I was like OK well sure let me instigate this I usually do my stuff so I pretty much went for it and jumped tracks as I said and the next thing you know it was like alright you’re doing a full record now so let’s get busy, and we did.
 We just went at it and gave him the best thing we could give him.

-In terms of licensing with Frontiers are you just doing a one album deal or do you have commitments after that with them depending on how this does?
+Regarding licensing with Frontiers are you just doing a one album deal or do you have commitments after that with them depending on how this does?